IntelLabs/Auto-Steer/README.md

 Depending on your custom installation and DBMS setup, add the required information to the `configs/<dbms>.cfg`-file.

-### Executing AutoSteer's Training Mode
+### Executing Auto-Steer's Training Mode

-AutoSteer's training mode execution consists of two steps:
+Auto-Steer's training mode execution consists of two steps:

 1. (A) Approximate the query span, and (B) run the dynamic programming-based hint-set exploration
    ```commandline
    main.py --training --database {postgres|presto|mysql|duckdb|spark} --benchmark {path-to-sql-queries}
    ```
-2. By now, AutoSteer persisted all generated training data (e.g. query plans and execution statistics) in a sqlite-database that can be found under `results/<database>.sqlite`.
+2. By now, Auto-Steer persisted all generated training data (e.g. query plans and execution statistics) in a sqlite-database that can be found under `results/<database>.sqlite`.
 3. For PrestoDB query plans, we implemented the preprocessing of query plans for tree convolutional neural networks.
    ```commandline